steadybit/docs-public/install-and-configure/install-agents-legacy/host.md

 # Install on Linux Hosts

+{% hint style="warning" %}
+This documentation covers the installation of the **legacy** agent on Linux hosts.
+Only use it in case you still run the legacy Agent.

+Otherwise, please refer to [this section](/install-and-configure/install-outpost-agent/install-on-linux-hosts.md) instead to install the Agent on Linux hosts.
+{% endhint %}

 The following command will download and run the latest steadybit agent package on your system:

 ```shell